 Best Locations in San Diego to Get Your Daily Step Quota

 Are you falling short of your 10,000 steps a day?
 Maybe it’s time to try something new.
 Give yourself a break from simply going to the gym or taking a walk around the neighborhood—spice it up and go a little farther afield.
 San Diego is a great city for walking!
 Our mild weather and year-round sunshine make exercising outdoors a breeze.
-Whether you love hiking or prefer sticking to a paved road, San Diego has plenty of locations that are perfect for getting your daily step quota in.
+Whether you love hiking or prefer sticking to a paved road, San Diego has plenty of locations that are perfect for reaching your daily step quota.

 Torrey Pines State Reserve